dportik/SuperCRUNCH/docs/Analysis_Overview.md

 CDS
 ```

-> Notice the line is stripped of all punctuation (including parentheses) and converted to uppercase.
+Notice the line is stripped of all punctuation (including parentheses) and converted to uppercase.
 In this example, a match will be found using the CMOS search term, but not the C-MOS term.

-+ For locus labels, the sequence record label is converted to uppercase (punctuation is left intact).
-The line is then checked to see if contains an included locus label.
-If so, a match is found.
+**Example of locus label search:**

-> If the locus file contains:
+If the locus file contains:

-> `EXPH5	EXPH5	exophilin;exophilin 5;exophilin-5;exophilin protein 5`
+`EXPH5	EXPH5	exophilin;exophilin 5;exophilin-5;exophilin protein 5`

-> The labels will include:
+The labels will include:

 ```
 EXOPHILIN